Powered by MOMENTUM MEDIA

 ============

-Within the listing, IntelBroker shared “proof” of the cyber attack, including screenshots of the server access and a sample which seems to suggest that the allegedly stolen data belonged to the Italian division of the company.
+Within the listing, IntelBroker shared “proof” of the cyber attack, including screenshots of the server access and a sample, which seems to suggest that the allegedly stolen data belonged to the Italian division of the company.

-Speaking with Cyber Daily, Deloitte did not verify whether an attack had occurred, but said that client and customer data was not yet threatened.
+Speaking with Cyber Daily, Deloitte did not verify whether an attack had occurred, but it said that client and customer data was not yet threatened.

 The latest incident follows last year’s MOVEit cyber attack in which threat actors claim Deloitte data was exposed.

-Among the companies using the software were BBC, British Airways, Medibank, Shell, Estée Lauder, The University of Sydney, Transport for London and the big four consulting firms, KPMG, PwC, EY and Deloitte.
+Among the companies using the software were BBC, British Airways, Medibank, Shell, Estée Lauder, the University of Sydney, Transport for London, and the big four consulting firms, KPMG, PwC, EY and Deloitte.

 While Deloitte does use Progress Software’s MOVEit software, it said that as soon as the vulnerability was disclosed, the appropriate patches and updates were immediately applied.